Spring time at Bodnant Garden

 Spring is a special time as nature bursts into life.
 Immerse yourself in the blossom season and be part of the magical transformation.

 At Bodnant Garden the season opens with swathes of golden daffodils which fill the Old Park meadow from March.
 As daffodils give way to carpets of bluebells, enjoy the spectacle of acres of cherry blossom and the scent of viburnums around the garden; as well as herbaceous beds bursting with bulbs and flowering perennials.

-Our National Collections of magnolias and rhododendrons light up the garden with dazzling colour from March to June too.
-Many of these were brought to Bodnant by famous plant hunters at the turn of the 1900s.
-The garden is especially famous for its Asian rhododendrons, including unique hybrids bred at the garden from the 1920s.
-It’s said there's a rhododendron in bloom every month of the year here, even in winter, but they reach a peak in spring.
+Our National Collections of magnolias and rhododendrons light up the garden with colour from March to June, many of which were brought to Bodnant by famous plant hunters at the turn of the 1900s.